stevenmatthewt/semantics/README.md

 semantics
 ```

+Check out the [wiki](https://github.com/stevenmatthewt/semantics/wiki) for more information on using `semantics`.

 ## What it does

 `semantics` is a command-line interface that is intended to be used in a CI environment (or manually, if you're desperate).
 It automatically handles the process of creating release tags for your project.